iagoleal/iagoleal.github.io/content/unposts/dynamic-programming.md

 that the initial state is only ever used to choose the first action.
 Later actions do not depend directly on it but only on its consequences.
-This means that we can break the problem into two parts: calculating a _immediate cost_ dependent on the initial state and calculating a future cost dependent on all next states.
+This means that we can break the problem into two parts: calculating an _immediate cost_ dependent on the initial state and calculating a future cost dependent on all next states.

 $$